 Searing, long-duration heat to target Pacific Northwest

-As temperatures rise, so do the chances for heat-related illness.
-Here's some tips on how to stay safe.
+A long-duration heat wave will produce sweltering conditions this week in the Northwest.

 Summer is in full force for much of the United States as dry conditions take hold and sunshine blazes.
-After managing to avoid the worst Mother Nature has to offer for much of the summer, AccuWeather forecasters say the time has come for the northwestern United States to swelter amid unseasonable heat.
+After managing to avoid the worst Mother Nature has to offer for much of the summer, high heat has taken hold, and AccuWeather forecasters say that more of the same is in the cards this week.

-"This high pressure will set the stage for a prolonged period of well-above-normal temperatures," cautioned AccuWeather Meteorologist Joe Bauer.
+"This high pressure will keep the pattern in place, and ensure that hot weather will continue across the area," cautioned AccuWeather Meteorologist Joe Bauer.

+Already, temperatures have reached sweltering levels in some of the Northwest's major cities.
+In Portland, Oregon, temperatures surged to 99 F on Monday, coming only a single degree shy of the daily record high set in 1988.

+To the north in Seattle, the mercury read 87 degrees, the warmest so far this month.
+The heat was more intense farther inland, with Redmond, Oregon surging to 100 degrees on Monday.
+Spokane, Washington reach a similarly toasty 95 degrees, while Boise, Idaho topped out at 96 F. At Rogue Valley International Airport in Medford, a reading of 107 was recorded in the late afternoon hours, which ties the daily record set in 1988.

-High temperatures will steadily increase by a handful of degrees each day from the end of this weekend into much of the upcoming week across much of the Pacific Northwest and into southern British Columbia, Canada.
-Around midweek, temperatures are forecast to soar 10-15 degrees Fahrenheit (5-8 C) above normal.
+High temperatures will steadily increase by a handful of degrees from Monday into Tuesday across much of the Pacific Northwest and into southern British Columbia, Canada.
+Around midweek, temperatures are forecast to soar 10-15 degrees Fahrenheit (5-8 C) above normal in many locations.

-In Seattle, highs will range from the mid-80s to the low 90s for much of the upcoming week.
+The magnitude and longevity of the heat will be particularly worrisome in coastal areas, where highs typically range from the mid-70s to the mid-80s.
+In Seattle, highs will range from the mid-80s to the mid-90s for much of the week.
 The heat will likely peak on Tuesday and Wednesday.
+Highs will be near or above 90 each day in Portland, Oregon, through the end of the week, and are even forecast to reach the century mark on Tuesday.

-Outside of the coast, heat will remain elevated for a significant duration across a large swath of the Northwest.
+Inland from the coast, heat will remain elevated for a significant duration across a large swath of the Northwest.

-Highs will be in the 90s each day in Portland, Oregon, from Sunday to Aug.
-1. The city typically tops out in the lower 80s in late July, so the magnitude and longevity of the heat will be particularly worrisome.
+Medford is forecast to reach between 105 and 110 degrees through Friday and hit at least 100 both days of the weekend, according to the latest AccuWeather forecast.

-Thankfully, the severity of the heat to end the month of July will not come close to the dangerous, deadly heat wave of June 2021.
+Despite the severity of the heat this week, it will not come close to the historic, deadly heat wave of June 2021.

 It was a little over a year ago that the Northwest set all-time record highs when a blistering heat wave evolved in late June 2021.
 During that historic weather event, the state record in Washington was set on June 29, 2021, with a high of 120 F in the small community of Hanford in south-central Washington.
 The Oregon state record of 119, previously set at multiple locations, was tied at Pelton Dam, located about 90 miles southeast of Portland.